- NSD Therapy®

 NSD Therapy® Versus Traction, Physiotherapy & Chiropractic Treatments

 Some of you have written to us wanting a comparative explanation between traction and spinal decompression.
-Well, it is a no-brainer when you have spinal traction vs spinal decompression!
+It is a no-brainer when you have spinal traction vs. spinal decompression!
 Spinal decompression is much better.
 It is that simple.
-It has the technological advanced along with sensors, computer interface, remote monitoring, and a system that targets specific segments.
+It has technologically advanced sensors, a computer interface, remote monitoring, and a system that targets specific segments.
 Traction is just pulling blindly.
 Traction is pretty much the same as hanging from your ankles.

 Patients have also asked us: Should I get traction or spinal decompression for your pain?
-What are the differences between traction or spinal decompression?
+What are the differences between traction and spinal decompression?
 These are the common question that our NSD Therapy® treatment centers get from those in pain.
-In this section of our website, we will try to provide answers to these question in hopes of clarifying the differences in technologies, methods, and systems when it comes to Spinal Traction or Spinal Decompression therapy.
+In this section of our website, we will try to provide answers to these questions to clarify the differences in technologies, methods, and systems when it comes to Spinal Traction or Spinal Decompression therapy.

-NSD Therapy® is provided through collaborative approaches and systems of spine care that incorporate specialized forms of physical therapy, physiotherapy, chiropractic, rehabilitation and of course nutrition.
-It is the most comprehensive form of spine care in the world today.
-Many chiropractors and physical therapists claim to offer holistic treatments but fall short by far.
-NSD Therapy® is better than chiropractic or physical therapy (physiotherapy) as it incorporates the best and most researched practices of both professions plus more, much more.
+NSD Therapy® is provided through collaborative approaches and systems of spine care that incorporate specialized forms of physical therapy, physiotherapy, chiropractic, rehabilitation, and of course, nutrition.
+It is a complete form of spine care in the world today.
+Many chiropractors and physical therapists claim to offer holistic treatments but fall short.
+NSD Therapy® is better than chiropractic or physical therapy (physiotherapy) as it incorporates both professions' best and most researched practices plus more, much more.

-Slipped Disc Treatment Sucess rate of Chiropractors and Physiotherapists
+Slipped Disc Treatment Success Rate of Chiropractors & Physiotherapists

 Perhaps it is not all their fault.
 Perhaps it is the fault of the insurance industry.
-The insurance payments made to Physical Therapists would have higher Dollar value if the procedure were one where the therapists used his or her hands.
+The insurance payments made to physical therapists would have a higher dollar value if the procedure were one where the therapists used his or her hands.
 Insurance companies do not pay as well for modalities or treatments rendered by electrical stimulation, traction or ultrasound.
-Their payments for manual procedures such as massage, trigger point therapy or stretching are higher and as such some PT’s are eager to do more hands-on treatments for better pay.
+Their payments for manual procedures such as massage, trigger point therapy or stretching are higher, and as such, some PTs are eager to do more hands-on treatments for better pay.

 Manual Chiropractic or Physiotherapy Insufficient in Retracting a Slipped Disc

 Manual procedures are excellent, but there are limitations.
-Like some Chiropractors, there are Physical Therapists that have developed tunnel vision and all they do is either manual therapy or trigger point therapy coupled with exercise and stretching.
-Traction is a modality used for treatments of herniated disc, sciatica, spondylosis, neck and back pain.
-It has been around for thousands of years.
-Although it has improved with technology, the overall impact is similar to what it was a thousand years ago.
+Like some chiropractors, some physical therapists have developed tunnel vision, and all they do is either manual therapy or trigger point therapy coupled with exercise and stretching.
+Traction is a modality used to treat herniated disc, sciatica, spondylosis, neck and back pain.

-When You Compare: Spinal Traction or Spinal Decompression Therapy; Spinal Decompression will always WIN!
+When You Compare: Spinal Traction to Spinal Decompression Therapy: Spinal Decompression Wins!

-The rise is spine surgery intervention is a testament to the failures of traction modality.
-In fact, many spinal surgeons are reluctant to prescribe traction, fearing a worsening of their patient’s condition.
+The rise in spine surgery intervention is a testament to the failures of traction modality.
+Many spinal surgeons are reluctant to prescribe traction, fearing worsening their patient’s condition.
 But, yet every hospital that has an orthopedic surgeon has at least one traction device.
 Just what are they trying to do?

 The BEST Non-Surgical Treatment Device is the RxDecom®

 There are many established cases where traction worsened a slipped disc.
 NSD Therapy® has proven more successful than traction.
-In fact, we have a documented case: spinal traction vs spinal decompression therapy: NSD therapy®.
-It is a real patient case where spinal traction worsened a patient’s condition significantly, while NSD Therapy® reversed the slipped disc.
+We have a documented case: spinal traction vs. spinal decompression therapy: NSD therapy®.
 NSD Therapy® utilized the RxDecom.
-The RxDecom® is the most advanced form of spinal decompression therapy in the world today.
+The RxDecom® is the most advanced form of spinal decompression therapy today.
 In addition to the treatments via the RxDecom®, the patient will also be treated collaboratively by an expert clinical team of chiropractors and physical therapists.

-The combined technological advantage coupled with specialized chiropractic care and physical therapy treatments are just a few reasons why NSD Therapy® is superior to the singular efforts of traction, chiropractic or physical therapy.
+The technological advantage coupled with specialized chiropractic care and physical therapy treatments is just a few reasons why NSD Therapy® is superior to the singular efforts of traction, chiropractic, or physical therapy.
 In short, whenever you have a case of Spinal Traction or Spinal Decompression: Non-Surgical Decompression treatment is better.
-Don’t just take our word for it, visit an NSD Therapy® treatment center near you today for more information about spinal traction or spinal decompression therapy.
+Don’t just take our word for it; visit an NSD Therapy® treatment center near you today for more information about spinal traction or spinal decompression therapy.